awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 ------

-   The following example creates a CloudWatch event rule that triggers when any Amazon EC2 instance in the region changes state\.
+   The following example creates a CloudWatch event rule that triggers when any EC2 instance in the Region changes state\.

 ------
 #### [ Linux ]